Nozbe/Michael.team/en/_posts/2010-09-17-product-guys-succeed-and-inspire.md

 ## ... then I created a product for myself... and succeeded and I'm just getting started!

 That's right.
-[I needed Nozbe](http://www.nozbe.com/) so I built it for myself.
+[I needed Nozbe][n] so I built it for myself.
 Then I built some more.
 Then I added some AJAX magic.
 Then I showed it to the world.
 The rest is history :-)

 Fast forward three and a half years and I'm indeed running a successful software product that sells all over the world and brings me money.
 But this time around I'm truly passionate about this product and I'm working on it because I love it so much.